carloskiki/asm-feature-extraction/draft.md

 We evaluate these models on our dataset.
 - Qwen2.5-Coder [ref] with sizes 0.5B to 7B

+### Prompt

+- What are the features we extract?
+- What type of output do we expect (main different between prompts)?
+    - How do we solve repetition.
+    - How do we ensure a valid json output?

 ### Comparison

 Machine learning based methods of BCSD generate a numerical vector embedding for each assembly function [refs], and then compare these vectors